Stress-induced Artificial neuron spiking in Diffusive memristors: Introduction

-Recently, there has been significant interest in the development of flexible memristors \cite{wang2020three,gergel2011memristors,yan2018flexible,qi2022bending,yan2018artificial,park2020introduction} as electronic synapses for energy efficient and faster neuromorphic applications.
-However, much of this work has only focussed on the transfer of the memristive material from a rigid substrate to a flexible substrate and studying the effect of rigidity/flexibility towards the endurance and reliability of the device electric behavior.
-Having said this, some of these works have also discussed the fabrication of memristive neural networks on flexible substrates for neural-inspired computation,\cite{yan2018flexible,ding2023study} but most of these technologies rely on applying an external electric field as a stimulus to the flexible memristive device and measuring the corresponding change in voltage.
-However, to the best of our knowledge, the effects of an external mechanical impact, as a stimuli, on the electronic properties of diffusive memristors have not been studied yet.
+Recently, there has been significant interest in the development of flexible memristors \cite{wang2020three,gergel2011memristors,yan2018flexible,qi2022bending, yan2018artificial,park2020introduction}.
+However, the main focus has been on studies of the effect of substrate flexibility on neuromorphic devices endurance and reliability.
+Some papers have also discussed fabrication of artificial neural networks on flexible memristors for neuromorphic computation,\cite{yan2018flexible,ding2023study} but most of these technologies rely on applying an external electric voltage.
+As far as we know, the impact of external mechanical forces on the spiking behavior of memristors has not yet been explored.
+Consequently, this research introduces a promising opportunity to use flexible volatile memristors as touch-perception sensors for various applications, including in neural networks.

-The application of decoding tactile information from sensors in robotics is intriguing and has promising potential.
-Various techniques such as FPGA, neural encoding, spike neural networks, and hardware have been employed to convert sensor data into spike patterns using artificial mechanoreceptors.\cite{misra2010artificial,li2020bioinspired,abderrahmane2020design,shawahna2018fpga,auge2021survey} Thin films used as cell bodies (first-order neurons) have shown spiking patterns with varying impacts of pressure and force, revealing a correlation between the memristor values across channels/thin films/potential wells and the pressure amplitude.
-This understanding opens up possibilities for obtaining perception-related information, such as shape perception, fingertip force perception, slip detection, hardness perception, and texture perception, using memristors in robotics applications.

-The use of memristors that can directly decode tactile information into spikes, similar to force sensors or tactile sensors, could have significant benefits in various robotics applications, such as artificial prosthetic hands and grasping in robotics.
-This could enable the robots to obtain natural perception without requiring external bridges or complex processing, potentially enhancing their ability to interact with the environment in a more human-like manner. \cite{xu2018triboelectric,stoppa2014wearable,shi2020smart,chen2020memristor,wang2023memristor} Further research in this area could lead to the development of advanced robotic systems with improved sensory capabilities, enabling them to perform complex tasks with enhanced perception and dexterity.

-Herein, we report our findings on the effect of mechanical impact on a Ag NPs based flexible diffusive memristors.
-Our flexible memristor demonstrates spiking characteristic which is dependent on the time interval between successive mechanical impacts, and pressure of impacts.
-This is highly desirable for development of wearable and implantable electronics.
-We have demonstrated here a flexible diffusive memristor that can mimic e-skin function such as a mechanoreceptor sensor based on mechanical deformation.